PyChina/weekly/content/Issue/issue-385.md

 - [Python *args 和 **kwargs : 揭秘](https://pycoders.com/link/2472/web)
     + REAL PYTHON

-In this step-by-step tutorial, you’ll learn how to use args and kwargs in Python to add more flexibility to your functions.
-You’ll also take a closer look at the single and double-asterisk unpacking operators, which you can use to unpack any iterable object in Python.
+In this step-by-step tutorial, you'll learn how to use args and kwargs in Python to add more flexibility to your functions.
+You'll also take a closer look at the single and double-asterisk unpacking operators, which you can use to unpack any iterable object in Python.

 (`是也乎:`